gnujedi/comm-setup/README.md

 You really have no idea what kind of spyware/malware craziness other systems have on them.
 Don't trust other peoples devices.
 If you need to use someone else's computer, you can use a live operating system that lives on a USB drive.
 I recommend that you install [Tails](https://tails.boum.org/) (the amenisic incognito live system) onto a USB drive and keep it on your keychain/with you somehow.
 You can set it up to securely store your passphrase database, GPG key, email login and some files.
 This way, if your computer crashes or you need to use someone else's computer, you always have a way to access your email, passphrases, and a few files.
 Tails is great because it uses Tor by default and contains other security tools.
 Tails is based off of Debian GNU/Linux.

+Enable a guest WiFi account to protect your internal network from guest devices.
+This keeps your personal devices isolated.
+It also is an important social aspect to have an openwireless access point as Bruce Schneier points out:

+> Whenever I talk or write about my own security setup, the one thing that surprises people -- and attracts the most criticism -- is the fact that I run an open wireless network at home.
+There's no password.
+There's no encryption.
+Anyone with wireless capability who can see my network can use it to access the internet.

+> To me, it's basic politeness.
+Providing internet access to guests is kind of like providing heat and electricity, or a hot cup of tea.

+Running an openwireless access point *can* open you to risks if done improperly.
+Please make sure to run the guest network through a VPN or Tor.
+This makes it so that whatever guests do on the network, it is done in an anonymized way.
+You can also bandwith restrict the guest network in order for your private network to have priority.

 ## Change your email provider

 Recommended email providers: